hvac missed call follow-up reading pa

 Berks County peaks hit fast and your voicemail doesn't close jobs.

 Reading's housing stock skews older — row homes and twin houses in Hampden Heights, Muhlenberg, and West Reading often have aging 15-to-20-year systems.
 When a furnace quits at 11 PM in January or a central AC fails during an August humid stretch, that homeowner calls two or three shops.
-The first one to respond with a real person gets the job.
-A voicemail or a next-morning callback loses to the competitor who answered.
-PA HICPA-licensed contractors in this market compete on response speed as much as price.

 - Reading's dense older housing means more emergency breakdowns per square mile than newer suburbs